Q. What is the CiscoWorks Wireless LAN Solution Engine (WLSE)?

 Q. Does CiscoWorks WLSE support redundancy?

-Yes.
+A. Yes.
 The CiscoWorks WLSE supports warm-standby redundancy.
 A backup server can be configured to take over the wireless management in the case of a primary CiscoWorks WLSE failure.
 Data on primary and backup servers can be synchronized periodically (the minimum is 15 minutes).
 Multiple CiscoWorks WLSEs can be assigned and referenced by a virtual IP address to make this transparent to the user.
 Both primary and backup CiscoWorks WLSEs have to reside on the same subnet.

 Q. Can CiscoWorks WLSE software run on a customer-provided workstation or server?